It is somewhat ironic that an institution named after a renowned hero of the Trojan War would first conquer Europe by defeat of the Greeks.

 The Ajax defender Ruud Krol further explained, "Michels made us run less and take over each other's positions, which was revolutionary.
 It was the first time there was a totally different vision of football.
 'Total Football' spread all over the world.
 It was the only real change in football for almost 40 years.
 He stunned the world."

-But first came Michels’ magnum opus at Wembley.
+First came Michels’ magnum opus at Wembley, though.
 With Rinus Michels having been the Mary Poppins figure to swoop in and improve the unhappy Ajax family, appropriately the opener was scored by Dick van Djik.
 Their second, a shot by Arie Haan that deflected off defender Anthimos Kapsis, confirmed their ascendancy to the European throne.

 However, upon victory over Panathinaikos in London, Michels immediately left for FC Barcelona.
 "I have achieved everything that I could – it is impossible to do better," he said on his departure.
 His tenure had brought Ajax four titles and three Dutch Cups, and that first European title, in the space of just six years.

-In the mythology eulogized by Homer, the Greek hero Ajax died by his own hand, thus remaining unconquered.
-Though just a single top European title has arrived in Amsterdam since those three between 1971 and 1973, that legacy has remained intact, for many, Ajax, Michels, Cruyff and Total Football remain unequalled, unreplicated, and unbeaten.
+In the mythology eulogised by Homer, the Greek hero Ajax died by his own hand, thus remaining unconquered.
+Though just a single top European title has arrived in Amsterdam since those three between 1971 and 1973, that legacy has remained intact, for many, Ajax, Michels, Cruyff and Total Football remain unequaled, unreplicated, and unbeaten.